-Our board of directors has the authority, in most cases without action or vote of our shareholders, to issue all or any part of our authorized but unissued shares, including ordinary shares issuable upon the exercise of outstanding warrants and options.
+Our board of directors has the authority, in most cases without action or vote of our shareholders, to issue all or any part of our authorized but unissued shares, including Ordinary Shares issuable upon the exercise of outstanding warrants and options.
+Any further issuances will result in immediate dilution to existing shareholders and may have an adverse effect on the value of their shareholdings.
 Issuances of additional shares would reduce your influence over matters on which our shareholders vote.